Elton John at Gillette Stadium: start time, tickets and potential setlist

 There will be no opening act before Sir Elton, so he will be on stage at 8pm.

-Here is the setlist and songs played during the first Gillette Stadium show, according to Setlist.fm:
+Here is the setlist and songs played during the first Gillette Stadium show on 27 July, according to Setlist.fm:

 - Bennie and the Jets